cahya-wirawan/meanflow-test/README.md

 - Symptom: Generation quality is weak at inference time $t=0$.
 	- Try: Bias training toward smaller $t$ with `--t-sample-power 1.2` to `2.0`.
+	- Try: Add explicit $t=0$ supervision with `--t-zero-prob 0.1` to `0.3`.
+	- Try: Evaluate with `--eval-at-t0` for inference-aligned model selection.

+- Symptom: Few-step integration is too slow.
+	- Try: Use `--integration-method euler` and fewer `--integration-steps`.
+	- Try: Use `--integration-method heun` as a quality/speed middle ground.

 - Symptom: W&B logging fails with import error.
 	- Try: Install W&B with `pip install wandb`.